HorizenOfficial/evm-documentation/docs/new_horizen/04-attestation_mechanism/03-initial_functionality.md

 - Last published attestation is older than T seconds and there is at least one proof in the new tree.
 - A root user forces the emission of the event.

 Note this attestation submission mechanism will cost around 40k-50k gas.
-How frequently an attestation should be relayed to a given chain is not a trivial question and it is influenced by different factors:
+How frequently an attestation should be relayed to a given chain is influenced by different factors:

 - Usage of New Horizen Mainchain.
 - The fees to be paid by NH to post an attestation on-chain and by users to verify on-chain that their proof is part of the attestation.